 Rice and Its Seasoning

-The base of kimbap is short-grain rice, which is sticky and clings well together.
+The base of kimbap is short-grain Korean rice, which is sticky and clings well together.
 After cooking, the rice is lightly seasoned with sesame oil and salt to add flavor, with a touch of rice vinegar sometimes used, though less commonly than in sushi.

 The seasoned rice forms the core of kimbap and provides a subtle, savory base that complements the fillings.